opps/opps/docs2/docs/develop.md

 South Migrations
 ----------------

-Note:
-Remember this for every South migration created!
+`Remember this for every South migration created!`

 For every migration created, make the following modifications.